River shark

 Glyphis is a genus in the family Carcharhinidae, commonly known as the river sharks.
-They live in rivers or coastal regions in and around south-east Asia and parts of Australia.
+They live in rivers or coastal regions in and around south-east Asia, Africa and parts of Australia.

 Taxonomy

 This genus contains only three extant species.
-Further species could easily remain undiscovered, due to their secretive habits.
+Further species could easily remain undiscovered due to their secretive habits.
 This genus was thought to contain five different species, but recent studies on molecular data revealed that the species Glyphis gangeticus has an irregular distribution in the Indo-West Pacific region.
+The genus Glyphis is closest to the genus Lamiopsis.

 Species

 The recognized species in this genus are: